Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 [Google Cloud Nightscout](./GoogleCloud.md) >> Virtual Machine

 ### WARNING!
-The virtual machine you create here is only meant to be used for hosting your Nightscout.
-You should not use it for banking, trading, development, writing, shopping, web browsing or any other activity you may use your physical computer for.
+The virtual machine you create here is intended solely for hosting Nightscout.
+Do not use it for banking, trading, development, writing, shopping, web browsing, or any other activities that you typically perform on your personal computer.
 <br/>

 Here, we will create a free virtual machine in our [Google project](./NS_GCProject.md).
-There is also a (silent) video clip on this page that may be helpful if the instructions are not clear.
-You will need 10-20 minutes to complete this.

 Go to dashboard.
 Select "Compute Engine".
 Select the "VM instances" tab in the left pane if it's not already selected.